acl-org/acl-anthology/.github/ISSUE_TEMPLATE/file-a-correction.md

 ---
 name: File a Correction
-about: Correction paper data in the Anthology
+about: Correcting paper data in the Anthology
 title: Correction to Anthology ID XXX
 labels: correction
 assignees: mjpost